apache/echarts-doc/en/tutorial/rich-text.md

 # Rich Text

-Rich text can be used in Apache ECharts (incubating)<sup>TM</sup> labels of series, axis or other components.
+Rich text can be used in Apache ECharts<sup>TM</sup> labels of series, axis or other components.
 For example:

 ~[800x400](${galleryViewPath}pie-rich-text&edit=1&reset=1)